General License Information

 If a person can pull the trigger on a gun, he or she will not qualify for a Modified Crossbow Permit.

-Reasonable Accommodation To Use An Unmodified Crossbow During The Regular Bow Season
+Reasonable Accommodation To Use an Unmodified Crossbow During the Regular Bow Season

-This reasonable accommodation may be requested by an individual who is incapable of holding a bow or operating a mechanical device attached to a legal longbow for drawing, holding, and releasing a bowstring due to a temporary or permanent physical disability and whose needs are not met by the Modified Longbow authorization or Modified Crossbow Special Permit.
+This reasonable accommodation may be requested by an individual who is incapable of holding a bow or operating a mechanical device attached to a legal longbow for drawing, holding, and releasing a bowstring due to a temporary or permanent physical disability and whose needs are not met by the Modified Longbow Authorization or Modified Crossbow Special Permit.

 To qualify for a Reasonable Accommodation To Use an Unmodified Crossbow During the Regular Bow Season, an individual must obtain certification of disability from a physician and submit a reasonable accommodation request form.